quarkusio/quarkus-quickstarts/README.md

 * [Getting Started - Async](./getting-started-async): Illustrate how to use `CompletionStage` to handle asynchronous actions
 * [Getting Started - Native](./getting-started-native): Packaging of the application into a native executable
 * [Getting Started - Kubernetes](./getting-started-kubernetes): Deployment of the application to Kubernetes and/or OpenShift
+* [Scheduling periodic tasks](./scheduling-periodic-tasks): How to schedule periodic jobs